rongwl/btclite/README.md

 # btclite
-A lite implementation of Bitcoin full node client
+A lite implementation of Bitcoin full node client.
+Developing...